The Directed Grid Theorem: Directed Tree-Width

 We now recall the concept of cylindrical grids as defined in \cite{Reed97,JohnsonRobSeyTho01}.

-\begin{definition}[cylindrical grid] A \emph{cylindrical grid} of order $k$, for some $k\geq 1$, is a digraph $G_k$ consisting of $k$ directed cycles $C_1, \dots, C_k$, pairwise vertex disjoint, together with a set of $2k$ pairwise vertex disjoint paths $P_1, \dots, P_{2k}$ such that \parsep-10pt \begin{itemize} \item each path $P_i$ has exactly one vertex in common with each cycle $C_j$, \item the paths $P_1, \dots, P_{2k}$ appear on each $C_i$ in this order and \item for odd $i$ the cycles $C_1, \dots, C_k$ occur on all $P_i$ in this order and for even $i$ they occur in reverse order $C_k, \dots, C_1$. \end{itemize} \end{definition}
+\begin{definition}[cylindrical grid] A \emph{cylindrical grid} of order $k$, for some $k\geq 1$, is a digraph $G_k$ consisting of $k$ directed cycles $C_1, \dots, C_k$ of length $2k$, pairwise vertex disjoint, together with a set of $2k$ pairwise vertex disjoint paths $P_1, \dots, P_{2k}$ of length $k-1$ such that \parsep-10pt \begin{itemize} \item each path $P_i$ has exactly one vertex in common with each cycle $C_j$ and both endpoints of $P_i$ are in $V(C_1)\cup V(C_k)$ \item the paths $P_1, \dots, P_{2k}$ appear on each $C_i$ in this order and \item for odd $i$ the cycles $C_1, \dots, C_k$ occur on all $P_i$ in this order and for even $i$ they occur in reverse order $C_k, \dots, C_1$. \end{itemize} \end{definition}

 See Figure~\ref{fig:grid} for an illustration of $G_4$.